 Failure to comply with agency privacy and security policy and procedures will result in appropriate sanctions with the associate.
 Sanction will be determined by severity of event and risk of harm.

-In the following section, you will need to review carefully and adopt or delete statements that apply to implemented safeguards at your agency.

-ADOPT

 SAFEGUARDS

 In accordance with the Federal HIPAA privacy regulations, this agency maintains reasonable administrative, physical and technical safeguards to assist with the protection of personal information.
 The safeguards below were implemented by this agency with consideration for our organization size and available technology.
 Additional details regarding specific procedures are located in “Procedure Section” of this policy.